refi64/tinymk/docs/source/apiref.rst

    :param deps: The dependencies.
    :param cmd: The command to run.
 See :py:func:`run`.
    :param \*\*kw: Keyword arguments passed to `run`.
 See :py:func:`run`.

+.. py:function:: main(no_warn=False, default=None)

+   Run the main driver.
+If `no_warn` is `True`, then no warnings about deprecated stuff will be displayed.
+If `default` is not `None`, it is assumed to be a string holding a task to run if no tasks were given on the command line.